RiffleSystems/riffle-website/src/pages/essays/prelude.md

 `)
 ```

 This establishes a new reactive dependency.
 Up until now, the query string was hardcoded, and it would only reactively update when the database contents changed.
 Now, the query string itself depends on the local component state.
-Riffle’s reactivity system ensures that queries run in a correct dependency order—if the sort property changes, the query for that property must run before its result can be used in the tracks query.
+Riffle’s reactivity system ensures that queries run in a correct dependency order.

 ![](/assets/blog/prelude/component-2.png)